inclusivenaming/website/content/word-lists/tier-3/totem-pole.md

 recommendation: "Recommended to replace."

 recommended_replacements:
-    - "Do not use in phrases such as *bottom of the totem pole* or *low man on the totem pole*.
+    - "Do not use in phrases such as **bottom of the totem pole** or **low man on the totem pole**.
 Use more specific terms that are appropriate to the context in which this phrase may be referred."

 unsuitable_replacements:
-    - "preacher"
+    - N/A

 rationale: |
     A totem pole is a sacred object in Indigenous communities and the bottom of the totem pole has a specific symbolic meaning.
 Additionally, describing someone or something as *bottom* or *low man* implies that they are somehow inferior – which not only dishonors the symbolic meaning but is inaccurate.